Braumeister-Stefan/ParticleSimulator2/README.md

 ## DevNotes

 Next steps (29/9/24):
 *	Complex object rendering, Saving and retrieving from cache (conditional on cache param in scenario specified).
-Support for circle only is fine should include manual inputs into complex name groups "with group defined particles are rendered from the same complex object" to allow for easier user input.
+Support for circle only is fine [DONE] should include manual inputs into complex name groups "with group defined particles are rendered from the same complex object" to allow for easier user input.
 Satisfies the GUI criteria for the project.
+[DONE]
+        4/10: Would be nice to have GUI on 1/3 of screen and plot on 2/3 of screen.
 * Validation of momentum and kinetic energy conservation
 * number of particles, fps tracker on the plot handled through the metrics and plotter classes